tele0x/openshift-intel-tas/README.md

 > NOTE: OpenShift already comes with an extensive list of platform metrics available such as temperature, network, cpu, memory  etc..
 Collectd allows you more flexibility in customization because you can load additional [plugins](https://collectd.org/wiki/index.php/Table_of_Plugins) as needed.

-## Steps
+## Summary

 Steps to get the Intel-TAS working on OpenShift:

 1. Activate UWM (User Workload Monitoring) in OpenShift.
-   - Creates a thanos instance for user metrics
+   - Creates a Thanos instance for user metrics
-2. Install collectd helm charts to monitor power and other platform metrics.
+2. Install collectd helm chart to monitor power and other platform metrics.
    - Deploy SCC (SecurityContextConstraints)
    - Create `telemetry` namespace and label it
-   - Created custom image that includes pkgpower.py, typesdb and events required by collectd plugins
+   - Custom image that includes pkgpower.py, typesdb and events required by Intel collectd plugins
    - Daemonset and ServiceMonitor, RBAC for prometheus to scrape on the `telemetry` namespace
 4. Deploy Custom Metrics Proxy.
-   - Important to set the PROMETHEUS variables in deployment.yaml
+   - Important to set correctly the PROMETHEUS variables in deployment.yaml
 5. Deploy Intel-TAS using the helm charts
-   - Use helm chart from experience container kits
+   - Use helm chart from Intel Experience Container Kit
 6. Deploy Secondary Scheduler Operator
    - Check the OpenShift version for correct procedure
 7. Test the setup.